 - Start in standing.

-- Place hands on the ground and walk them forward into the pushup position.
+- Place your hands on the ground, then walk them forward into the push-up position.

 - Then, walk your hands backward and stand up.